the-markup/facebook-removed-interests/README.md

 <p>&nbsp;</p>

-**Calculating Overlaps:**
+### Calculating Overlaps:

 To measure the similarity between an interest and its suggested interest, we calculated the overlaps as follows:
 * We calculated the midpoint between the high and low audience estimate of each of these audience estimates.
-* We estimated the overlap by subtracting the union of the two interests from the sum of  the two interests’s audiences when queried separately.
+* We estimated the intersection by subtracting audiences for the union of the two interests from the sum of the two interests when queried separately.
   - **Sum** of interest #1 + interest #2 = 34,700,000
   - **Union** of interest #1 and interest #2 = 25,200,000
   - **Intersection** = Sum - Union = 9,500,000
   - **Overlap with interest #1** = intersection/interest #1.
 The audience for interest 1 overlaps 45% with interest 2
   - **Overlap with interest #2** = intersection/interest #2.
 The audience for interest 2 overlaps 70% with interest 1

-**Identifying Removed Interests**
+### Identifying Removed Interests

 We queried the Facebook ad tool in April 2022, after Facebook’s changes took effect, to determine which of the interests we collected are no longer available.